Laser Cutting Processing Parameters Reference

 How to Use This Reference

-These parameters are starting points for modern fiber laser systems (1-20kW).
+These parameters are starting points for modern fiber laser systems (1-20 kW).
 Actual optimal parameters vary based on beam quality, material grade, nozzle condition, and environmental factors.
 Always verify with test cuts before production runs.

 Power: Laser output power